openforis/sepal-doc/docs/source/workflows/proms.rst

 Apply to Forest Areas Only:
 &&&&&&&&&&&&&&&&&&&&&&&&&&&

-The stratification should be applied exclusively to areas identified as forest (both stable and changing) during the period of interest.
+The stratification could be applied exclusively to areas identified as forest (both stable and changing) during the period of interest by using the masked Forest change probability map.

 .. thumbnail:: ../_images/workflows/proms/UnsupervisedClassificationForestMask.gif